Pamela Anderson: Entertainment career

 In May 2004, Anderson appeared nude on the cover of Playboy magazine.
 Later, she posed naked for Stuff and GQ magazines.
 Anderson was also featured on the cover of the fashion magazines W, British Marie Claire, Flare, and Elle Canada and in editorials for Russian Elle and V.

 In 2004, she released the book Star, co-written by Eric Shaw Quinn, about a teenager trying to become famous.
-After this, she began touring the United States, signing autographs for fans at Wal-Mart stores nationwide.
-Her second book, the sequel Star Struck, released in 2005, is a thinly veiled look at her life with Tommy Lee and the trials of celebrity life.
-In April 2005, Anderson starred in a new Fox comedy series Stacked as Skyler Dayton, a party girl who goes to work at a book store.
-It was canceled on May 18, 2006, after two seasons; some episodes were not broadcast.
-On August 14, 2005, Comedy Central created the Roast of Pamela Anderson.
+After this, she began touring the United States, signing autographs for fans nationwide.
+That year she launched her vegan clothing line The Pamela Anderson Collection.
+Her second book, Star Struck, released in 2005, is a thinly veiled look at her life with Tommy Lee and the trials of celebrity life.
+In 2005, Anderson starred in a new Fox comedy series Stacked as Skyler Dayton, a party girl who works at a book store.
+It was cancelled on May 18, 2006, after two seasons.
+On August 14, 2005, Comedy Central aired the Roast of Pamela Anderson.
 Anderson was named most powerful Canadian in Hollywood in 2005.

 In December 2005, NBC cut a video of Anderson pole dancing to Elton John's "The Red Piano", saying that the footage was inappropriate for prime time.
 The video was shown on huge screens during the event, while John played "The Bitch is Back".
 In March 2006, it was announced that Anderson would receive a star on Canada's Walk of Fame due to her many years as a model and actress, only the second model to receive a star.
 In April 2006, Anderson hosted Canada's Juno Awards, becoming the first non-singer and model to do so.

 Anderson appeared in the 2006 mockumentary Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan, in which the title character becomes obsessed with her and plans to abduct and marry her.
 She appears as herself at a book-signing at the end of the film, confronted by Borat in a staged botched abduction.

-She performed on February 13–14, 2008, in a Valentine's Day strip-tease act at the Crazy Horse cabaret in Paris.
-Anderson then starred in Pam: Girl on the Loose, first shown on August 3, 2008, on E! in the United States.
+Anderson performed on February 13–14, 2008, in a Valentine's Day strip-tease act at the Crazy Horse cabaret in Paris.
+Anderson then starred in the reality series Pam: Girl on the Loose.

 In December 2009, Anderson guest-starred as Genie of the Lamp in the pantomime Aladdin at the New Wimbledon Theatre in Wimbledon, in southwest London.
 Anderson took over the role from comedian Ruby Wax, with former EastEnders actress Anita Dobson and comedian Paul O'Grady also booked for the role.

 In 2010, she appeared in the short film The Commuter directed by the McHenry Brothers and shot entirely on the Nokia N8 smartphone as promotion for the phone in the UK.
 Anderson was featured in a beach-themed editorial, shot by Mario Testino for Brazilian Vogue's June 2013 "Body Issue".

-On January 31, 2023, the documentary about her life Pamela, a Love Story, directed by Ryan White, was released on Netflix.